microsoft/vscode-docs/docs/extensions/themes-snippets-colorizers.md

 ![select my theme](images/themes-snippets-colorizers/mytheme.png)

-After making changes to any theme file, it is necessary reload VS Code with `Reload Window`.
+After making changes to any theme file, it is necessary to reload VS Code with `Reload Window`.

 ## Publishing a Theme to the Extension Marketplace